sodazone/ocelloids-sdk/packages/core/README.md

 ## Layout

-Here is the high-level structure of the `packages/core` module source folder:
+The `packages/core` module source folder is structured as follows:

 | Directory                    | Description                               |
 |------------------------------|-------------------------------------------|